Iceyourview/CTF-writeup/pwnable.kr/passcode/README.md

    	0x080485d7 <+115>:   movl   $0x80487a5,(%esp)
 	```
 According three **notice ebp**, we can find out where the variable are, then use the the relatively address of each variable.
-\Because all function(welcome, login) have no parameters, the ebp will be the same.
+\ Because all function(welcome, login) have no parameters, the ebp will be the same.
 # Getting the flag
-Overwrite fflush or printf...
+Overwrite fflush or printf..
+### Technique
 * Ovewrtie GOT
 	* method1 : fflush
 	* method2 : printf